-In highly automated manufacturing systems, arrival and departure events of lots are being registered, so for these manufacturing systems, EPT realizations can be determined rather easily.
+In highly automated manufacturing systems, arrival and departure events of lots are being registered, so for these manufacturing systems, effective process time realizations can be determined rather easily.
 These EPT realizations can be used in a relatively simple discrete event model of the manufacturing system, in this case a simple infinite FIFO queue.
-Such a discrete event model only contains the architecture of the manufacturing system, buffers, and machines.
+Such a discrete event model only contains the architecture of the manufacturing system, buffers and machines.
 The process times of these machines are samples from their EPT-distribution as measured from real manufacturing data, or most often from the distribution fitted to that data.
 There is no need for incorporating machine failures, operators, etc., as this is all included in the EPT-distributions.

-Furthermore, the EPTs are utilization independent.
-That is, EPTs collected at a certain throughput rate are also valid for different throughput rates.
+Furthermore, the EPT's are utilization independent.
+That is, EPT's collected at a certain throughput rate are also valid for different throughput rates.
 Also, machines with the same EPT-distribution can be added to a workstation.
-This makes it possible to study how the manufacturing system responds in case a new machine is added, or all kinds of other what-if-scenario's.
+This makes it possible to study how the manufacturing system responds in case a new machine is added, or all kinds of other whatif-scenario's.

-Finally, since EPT realizations characterize operational time variability, they can be used for performance measuring as explained in Ron and Rooda (2005).
-Note that overall equipment effectiveness (OEE), which is widely used to quantify capacity losses in manufacturing equipment, directly relates to utilization, i.e., the fraction of time a workstation is busy.
+Finally, since EPT-realizations characterize operational time variability, they can be used for performance measuring as explained in [Ron and Rooda, 2005].
+Note that Overall Equipment Effectiveness (OEE), which is widely used to quantify capacity losses in manufacturing equipment, directly relates to utilization, i.e., the fraction of time a workstation is busy.
 However, the performance of manufacturing systems is not only determined by utilization, but also by the variability in production processes.
-By only focusing on utilization, one may overlook opportunities for performance improvement by a reduction of variability.
-These opportunities are provided by measuring EPTs.
+By only focusing on utilization one may overlook opportunities for performance improvement by reduction of variability.
+These opportunities are provided by measuring EPT's.